 13:58 This wasn’t possible

-Main thing like when it comes to like neuro rehabilitation, the most important thing is repetition.
+The main thing when it comes to neurorehabilitation, the most important thing is repetition.
 Like the more use it, like, you know, the less you lose it.
 So like you have to, like keep doing, you know, repetitive motion over and over.